LGBTQ groups cheer Tokyo's same-sex partnership move as huge step forward

 "Some conservatives have voiced concerns that even though these partnerships are just symbolic pieces of paper, they could undermine Japanese traditions or the traditional Japanese family system.
 Hopefully this will be a chance to prove otherwise."

 Tokyo's Shibuya ward in 2015 was the first place in Japan to introduce the partnership system.
-The system already covers 41% of Japan's population and the extension to Tokyo means over half of the nation could potentially benefit, according to campaign group Nishiiro Diversity.
+The system already covers 41% of Japan's population and the extension to Tokyo means over half of the nation could potentially benefit, according to campaign group Nijiiro Diversity. [nL1N2SS13T]

 Activists have long lobbied for the whole capital city to adopt the system, and stepped up such efforts ahead of the Tokyo 2020 Olympics, delayed by the coronavirus pandemic until this summer.